QNUPS and QROPS

 QNUPS are generally sold as shelters from IHT, rather than access for income by the member.
 Fairfield will only promote the scheme by providing a relevant pension.
 Some are promoted without this fact which defeats the object of setting up a QNUPS and may place the relevant funds at risk in the future.

-You can get up to a 30% tax-free lump sum at age 55+ is generally of no relevance.
+You can get up to a 30% tax-free lump sum at age 55+, though is generally of no relevance.

 Technically, almost any asset class can be transferred to a QNUPS – including ‘alternative investments’, such as antiques, residential property and fine wine.
 Subsuming UK property may present other tax challenges.
 Most Trustees prefer that the asset has some form of identifiable title.